kirkedev/euler/README.md

 source .venv/bin/activate
 ```

-Verify the environment is activated by running `which python` and install dependencies:
+Verify the environment is activated and install dependencies

 ```bash
 which python